 THE PHYSIOTHERAPY PROFESSION

-Physiotherapy is a healthcare profession which involves patient evaluation through the administration of physical and/or extent of injury prior to the use of physical modalities for preventive and therapeutic purposes.
+Physiotherapy is an allied health profession that involves the use of a holistic approach and physical interventions in the prevention, diagnosis and therapeutic management of pain, disorders of movement or optimization of function to enhance the health and welfare of individuals and communities.
 Physiotherapists perform tests to assess patients; joint motion (goniometry), strength and endurance of muscles(dynamometry), joint stability(arthrokinematics), walking(gait) pattern, functional ability (physical work capacity); function of the heart and lungs (cardio respiratory fitness), integrity of sensation and perception (sensorimotor status), need and use of braces (orthoses and prosthesis), and performance of activities required in daily living.

 Physiotherapists also provide educational services to prevent the incidence of physical disability and movement dysfunction.
 During treatment, the Physiotherapist monitors the patient’s performance and modifies the treatment plan in the light of the patient’s responses and goals.
 Apart from these services, Physiotherapists engage in research to develop more effective treatment or methods of evaluation in order to improve patient care.
 Cognitive scientific knowledge is the flesh of physiotherapy; while psychomotor skills and effective traits constitute the soul of the profession.
 Researchers from several parts of the world are contributing immensely to the body of physiotherapy knowledge.
 The major areas of focus in current physiotherapy research include:-